newell-romario/DSA/README.md

-Welcome to my data structures and algorithms library implemented in the C programming language.
-The purpose of this library is to give demonstration of how different data structures and algorithms would be implemented in C. This library is of help to anyone who wants a concrete implementation of structures in C.
+This is a data structures and algorithms library implemented in C. This library aims to provide concrete implementations of common data structures and algorithms.
+This library can be used as a guide to implement data structures and algorithms in C.